Anchorage

 The measure does not place any requirements or restrictions on the operators of short-term rentals.

 Many city leaders have said that Anchorage is experiencing a housing crisis, with few rentals available and rising rents and home prices.
-The sponsors of the ordinance — Assembly Vice Chair Meg Zaletel and members Randy Sulte and Daniel Volland — said it will help the city understand more about how short-term rentals are impacting the housing market.
+The sponsors of the ordinance — Assembly Vice Chair Meg Zaletel and members Randy Sulte and Daniel Volland — said it will help the city understand more about how short-term rentals are affecting the housing market.

 ADVERTISEMENT